-Since opening in Scottsdale, Arizona, in 1987, Mayo Clinic has evolved into an integrated multisite system that includes the five-story Mayo Clinic Building, Collaborative Research Building and Samuel C. Johnson Research Building in Scottsdale, as well as Mayo Clinic Hospital and Mayo Clinic Specialty Building in northeast Phoenix.
-Take a virtual tour of Mayo Clinic's Arizona and Minnesota campuses.
+Since opening in Scottsdale, Arizona, in 1987, Mayo Clinic has evolved into an integrated multisite system that includes the five-story Mayo Clinic Building, Collaborative Research Building and Samuel C. Johnson Research Building in Scottsdale, as well as Mayo Clinic Hospital and the Mayo Clinic Specialty Building in northeast Phoenix.

 Graduation and certification

 Upon completion of the Histology Technician Program, graduates receive a certificate of completion from Mayo Clinic School of Health Sciences and are eligible to take the American Society for Clinical Pathology Board of Certification examination to become a nationally certified histology technician.
 The program has a 100 percent first-time pass rate for the national certification examination.

 An option also exists in Minnesota to gain an Associate of Science histology technician degree through a partnership with Rochester Community and Technical College.

 Program hours vary depending on what portion of the curriculum is being taught.
 For the majority of the classroom instruction and clinical rotations, the learning schedule includes eight-hour days, Monday through Friday.